Could that eerie chill at The Eagle be the ghosts of reporters past?

 Jennifer Lacy, who worked at The Eagle from 1999 to 2008, remembers a similar experience with the man in the trench coat and fedora.

-She was with Garrison and walking down the first-floor hallway to the back elevator.
+She was walking down the first-floor hallway with a co-worker to the back elevator.

-She glanced up and saw the elevator’s door was partly open, but it closed just before the two women arrived.
+She glanced up and saw the elevator’s door was partly open, but it closed just before she arrived.
 That’s when she saw him.

 She hit the elevator button.
 A moment later, the door opened.